top of page

 SUMMER POPS '96

-The Chorus hires a new Manager, Aurea Barnes, and a new Assistant to the Manager and Box Office Manager, Sheila Murphy.
+The Chorus hires a new manager, Aurea Barnes.
 Both are received with great enthusiasm.
 For the first time, the Chorus presents three performances of Christmas Pops on the same day, with a rehearsal also on that day.

 Rutter - When Icicles Hang